ilastik/ilastik.github.io/documentation/startup/02_navigation.md

 ![](screenshots/hud.png)

 * ![](screenshots/hud_00.png)
-  Navigate to a particular slice number
+  Navigate to a particular slice number.
   Click into the spin box and type in a new slice position.